brianrhall/Assembly/README.md

 - Remove layers of abstraction from tasks- Areas of software development that rely on intimate knowledge of Assembly, such as programming forembedded devices, programming device drivers, and system (OS) programming
 - Talking directly to the processor...come on, that's cool

+<a name="GAS"></a>
+#### Is the GAS, Clang/LLVM code for macOS or Linux?
+We have provided code (.s files) for GAS, Clang/LLVM for both macOS and Linux.
+The GAS code shown through the book is for macOS (since we use NASM on Linux through the book), but if you are using GAS on Linux, code files are provided for you in the repository.
+Typically, the only difference is the exit routine.
+(Chapter 10 programs are more different because of system calls).

+<a name="book_links"></a>
+#### What if a web link in the book is broken? / Is there a place with all active web links?
+Yes, try here -> [Book_Links.md](./Book_Links.md), which is in the file list at the top of the README.
+We would also appreciate if you report any broken links.

 <a name="linux"></a>
 #### How do I assemble and link on Linux?
 Here are some example `nasm` and `as` commands to assemble and link in Linux.
 The GAS examples in the book assume you are using Xcode on macOS, which uses Clang/LLVM.
 So, if you are using GAS on Linux, remember to change the exit routine.